okrischer/ThinkChess/README.md

 * the *cmake* tool
 * the required system packages for [SFML](https://www.sfml-dev.org/tutorials/2.6/start-cmake.php)

-On linux, all those components can be installed with your systems package manager (e.g. with apt-get on ubuntu).
+On Linux, all those components can be installed with your systems package manager (e.g. with apt-get on ubuntu).

 For Mac OS, just use the included clang++ compiler and install missing components with